 - incorporated not-for-profit organizations

-Important: For collaborative projects in Research/Creation and Development or Connections categories, you have the option of:
+Important: For collaborative projects in Research/Creation/Development or Connections categories, you have the option of:

-- selecting one individual or group to submit the application on behalf of the group
+- selecting one individual or group to submit the application on behalf of those collaborating

 - applying as two co-applicants